 Cinnamon adds a pleasant splash of flavor to elevate your coffee to another level.
 But, cinnamon in any form doesn’t naturally dissolve in the coffee, or it takes considerable effort.
 This is just the insoluble nature of cinnamon.
-So, how can you add cinnamon to your coffee to spice it up?
+So, how can you add cinnamon to coffee to spice it up?

 So can you dissolve cinnamon in your coffee?

 No, cinnamon will not naturally dissolve in your cup of coffee, or in most other liquids.
 This is because cinnamon is not a leaf or a seed, but the fibrous bark of a tree.
 If you were to attempt to dissolve these small ground fibers you will be left with a slimy sludge as each fibrous particle expands with water.

 So, will adding cinnamon to your coffee turn your cup of joe into a slimy sludge?
 More on that below…

 So, how is a coffee drinker supposed to add this terrific flavor to their potent brew without facing cinnamon grounds that simply won’t dissolve?
 Stick around for everything you need to know about getting this perfect combination from cinnamon in stick or powder form.

 Cinnamon actually has a number of health benefits while it does add an aromatic flavor to your coffee.
 Cinnamon has been shown in studies to have multiple positive health benefits as it can significantly lower blood sugar levels, as well as triglycerides for diabetes sufferers, and cholesterol.

 Even small amounts like one teaspoon of cinnamon a day impact these health factors, like your blood sugar and triglycerides, positively.
 Therefore, it’s an overall good idea to add a teaspoon of cinnamon to your coffee and reap the health benefits it provides by helping to lower your blood sugar levels.

 Why Cinnamon Won’t Dissolve Easily Like Sugar Or Salt